Skip to main content

 Studio icon not visible in Bricks

-Both the Animations plugin and Bricksfusion Studio must be activated with a valid Pro LTD license.
-Verify in the WordPress admin that both plugins show as active, then reload the Bricks editor.
+Both the Animations plugin and Bricksfusion Studio must be active with a valid Pro LTD license.
+Verify both plugins show as active in WordPress admin, then reload the Bricks editor.
 The icon appears in the editor toolbar.

 License verification fails or shows as inactive

-Open the Settings panel in Studio, go to the Account section, and enter your license key manually.
-Use the same key you used to activate the Animations plugin in WordPress.
-Studio identifies you by the email tied to your purchase, not the WordPress user email.
-Make sure the purchase email matches your Bricksfusion account.
-Contact support@bricksfusion.com if the issue persists.
+Open Settings in Studio, go to Account, and enter your license key manually, the same key used to activate the Animations plugin.
+Studio identifies you by the email tied to your purchase, not the WordPress user email, so make sure they match your Bricksfusion account.
+Contact support@bricksfusion.com if it persists.

-This usually means you are in Editor Mode with the Generate Sections permission disabled.
-License owners are granted Admin Mode automatically.
-If you are not the license owner, ask the admin to enable the appropriate permissions for your account.
+This usually means Editor Mode with the Generate Sections permission disabled.
+License owners get Admin Mode automatically.
+If you are not the owner, ask the admin to enable the permission.

 API key not accepted

-Make sure you copied the full key without leading or trailing spaces.
-Check that the key is active in the provider console and has sufficient credits.
-Some providers require billing to be set up before the key works.
+Copy the full key without spaces.
+Confirm it is active in the provider console and has credits.
+Some providers require billing to be configured before keys work.

 Generation fails or returns an error

-This is usually a provider-side issue such as rate limits, overloaded servers, or insufficient credits.
-Try switching to a different model or provider.
-Check your provider status page for outages.
+Usually a provider side issue: rate limits, overloaded servers, or insufficient credits.
+Try a different model or provider and check the provider status page.

 Output uses wrong framework variables

-Verify your framework selection in the Settings panel under Design.
-If you recently changed frameworks, reload the Bricks editor so Studio picks up the new configuration.
+Check your framework selection in Settings under Design.
+If you changed frameworks recently, reload the Bricks editor so Studio picks up the new configuration.

 Color palettes or spacing presets not visible

-Color palettes, the Color Panel, Canvas Sync, and spacing presets are only available with Vanilla.
-If you use ACSS, Core Framework, AT Framework, or Bricks Builder Framework, these controls are hidden because your framework handles colors and spacing through CSS variables.
+Palettes, the Color Panel, Canvas Sync, and spacing presets are Vanilla features.
+With ACSS, Core, AT, or Bricks tokens, these controls stay hidden because your framework owns colors and spacing.

-Code Import shows single conversion instead of section plan
+Code Import shows single conversion instead of a section plan

-Section detection requires semantic HTML.
-If the source page uses only generic divs without meaningful class names or semantic tags, Studio cannot identify individual sections and falls back to the single conversion.
-Pages built with modern frameworks, component libraries, or markup that uses semantic tags or descriptive class names work well.
+Section detection needs semantic HTML.
+Pages made only of generic divs without meaningful class names cannot be split, so Studio falls back to the single conversion.
+Markup with semantic tags or descriptive class names works well.

 Custom endpoint returns errors

-Verify the endpoint URL is correct and accessible via HTTPS.
-Check that the model name matches what your endpoint expects.
-If your endpoint requires authentication, make sure the auth token is entered.
-Studio calls your endpoint from its servers, not from your browser, so the endpoint must be publicly accessible.
+Verify the HTTPS URL is reachable, the model name matches what the endpoint expects, and the auth token is set if required.
+Studio calls the endpoint from its servers, so it must be publicly accessible.

 Sections look unstyled after pasting

-Check that you are not using Theme Styles methodology with an empty Theme Styles configuration in Bricks.
-Theme Styles mode intentionally strips all visual styles from the output, expecting your Bricks Theme Styles to handle everything.
-For full styled output, set the methodology to None in the Settings panel under Design.
+You are probably on Theme Styles methodology with an empty Theme Styles configuration in Bricks.
+That mode intentionally strips visual styles, expecting your Theme Styles to provide them.
+For fully styled output, set methodology to None in Settings under Design.